-Article 37 Requests and decisions
+Article 39 Requests and decisions

-- 1. Without prejudice to the provisions of the OER with respect to the terms for submitting requests and the required accompanying documents, each request related to the OER has to be submitted in writing as quickly as possible and be substantiated as fully as possible. - Correspondence can be directed to: Examination Board Erasmus School of Law Attn.
-Secretary, Sanders Building 2-23 PO Box 1738 3000 DR Rotterdam The Netherlands - 3.
-Requests to the Examination Board that do not require any enclosures may also be submitted electronically.
+- 1. Without prejudice to the provisions of the OER with respect to the terms for submitting requests and the required accompanying documents, each request related to the OER has to be submitted in writing as quickly as possible and be substantiated as fully as possible. - 2.
+Correspondence can be directed to:

+Examination Board Erasmus School of Law Attn.
+Secretary, Sanders Building 2-23 PO Box 1738 3000 DR Rotterdam

+The Netherlands

+- 3. Requests to the Examination Board ESL that do not require any enclosures may also be submitted electronically.
 These requests may be submitted via the digital form on the webpage of the Examination ESL. - 4.
 Without prejudice to the provisions of this regulation regarding the terms within which the Examination Board ESL has to make a decision on certain requests, the Examination Board ESL will decide within eight weeks of the date of receipt of the request.
+The Examination Board ESL reserves the right to extend this period by a maximum of 3 weeks.
 Every decision by the Examination Board ESL will be made in writing and substantiated. - 5.
 The Examination Board ESL decides by a simple majority of votes. - 6.
 The Examination Board ESL may authorize one or more members or the secretary of the board to carry out one or more of its duties, unless this is contrary to the rule on which this authority relies.
 This member or these members or the secretary will provide regular updates on this during meetings of the Examination Board ESL.

-Article 38 Appeals protocol
+Article 40 Appeals protocol